dani-garcia/vaultwarden/README.md

 ### Changing user email

-Because we don't have any SMTP functionality at the moment, there's no way to deliver the verification token when you try to change the email.
-User just needs to enter any random token to continue and the change will be applied.
+Email verification has not yet been implemented, so users just need to enter any random token to continue and the change will be applied.

 ### Creating organization